ballerina-platform/ballerina-lang/ballerina-shell/README.md

   Please file an issue if you come across any wrong categorization of a snippet.
 The parser is also relatively slow compared to the compilation phase, acting as a bottle-neck.
 So a timeout is employed to stop invalid statement parsing from taking too much time.
 However, this might cause issues in some old hardware where the execution might be slower than expected (where even valid executions might exceed the timeout).
+You can use `--time-out` parameter while running the shell to set the timeout manually. (currently set to 100ms by default)

 - **Type guards for global variables do not work** - Since all the variables defined in REPL top level act as global variables, type guards won't work.
 To remedy this you can explicitly cast the variable to the required type.
 However, note that this is the expected behavior and not a bug.
-This will be fixed once the language supports global type guards.

-- **Using var with types that are not visible to the public** - When using var, if a exported type that is not visible to the REPL is used, REPL will try to use any/error combination that will not cause an error.
-A warning will be also given.

 - **Cyclic dependencies of module level types not possible** - Obviously, because a REPL is run line by line, you may not use a type that would be defined later.
 As a result, cyclic dependencies nt possible in module level declarations.